 For residents of Silverado, the rustic out-of-the-way town in eastern Orange County, Santiago Canyon Road is the only pathway to the rest of Orange County.
-However, the road is all too often a toll road, with the toll being paid not in money but in lives lost.
-A 1997 article in the Los Angeles Times labeled Santiago Canyon Road the “road of death.”
+However,a 1997 article in the Los Angeles Times labeled Santiago Canyon Road the “road of death.”
 As with Ortega Highway, motorcyclists are particularly prone to danger.

-Alternative Routes: The good news is that for most people traveling across Orange County, Santiago Canyon Road is easily avoided.
+Alternative Routes: The good news is that most people traveling across Orange County can easily avoid Santiago Canyon Road.
 California State Route 251 runs parallel to Santiago Canyon Road.
 Although Route 251 is a toll road, a few dollars is a small enough price to pay for a safe trip.
 For those interested in going a little further out of the way, Trabuco Road/Irvine Boulevard is also a good option.

 #4.
 Beach Boulevard

 Beach Boulevard runs along a part of State Route 39, which begins at the coastline in Huntington Beach and continues northward through Orange County, terminating in Los Angeles County.
-It is a busy thoroughfare connecting several of the major downtown areas of northern Orange County, and, as you might imagine, a hot spot for dangerous driving.
+It is a busy thoroughfare connecting several of the major downtown areas of northern Orange County.

-The worst parts of Beach Boulevard, however, are to be found at three particular intersections in Stanton.
+The worst parts of Beach Boulevard, however, are three particular intersections in Stanton.
 The intersection of Beach Boulevard and Chapman Avenue was, for the year preceding October 2015, the most dangerous intersection in Orange County, with 15 collisions.
-The intersections with Lampson Avenue and Garden Grove Boulevard were also pretty bad, with 12 and 7 collisions, respectively.
+The intersections with Lampson Avenue and Garden Grove Boulevard had 12 and 7 collisions, respectively.

 Alternative Routes: Fortunately, most of the area around Beach Boulevard in Stanton is a grid, so you don’t have to go too far out of your way to avoid Beach Boulevard.
-Try taking Western Avenue, which is a block to the west, or South Dale Avenue, which is a block to the east, if you can use these routes instead of Beach Boulevard.
+Try taking Western Avenue, which is a block to the west, or South Dale Avenue, which is a block to the east.

 #5.
 Alicia Parkway